 By 2019 the beer really hit it stride, more robust sourness, with great lightly fresh but funky complexity.
 The 2019 vintage was the first to be packaged in 500mL cans, also conditioned in the can.
 Reports are that those beers are ageing well, and still tasting great.

-So if you’ve made it this far, congratulations!
+So if you’ve mad it this far, congratulations!
 You now understand the saga that is the BABBs barrel project.
-Members can look forward to two bottles of the finest Flanders Red money can’t buy this November.
+As a member, you can look forward to two bottles of the finest Flanders Red money can’t buy this November.